Fundraising Tips and Ideas

 - Let people know why you care.

 Let them know why this cause is close to your heart.
 Did you adopt a pet?
 Do you volunteer?
-Did a pet touch your life in some way?
+Did a pet touch your life?
 People want to know about you and what is important to you.
-Touch their hearts by telling your story.
+Update your fundraising page with your personal story, photo, or even a video about why this cause is important to you!

 - Aim high.